-And we were so, so happy to see that it isn’t always the BIG things that make a person a great mother.
+And we were so, so happy to see that it isn’t always the BIG things that are the signs of a good mom.
 It’s the little things, done sweetly (or even begrudgingly!), on a regular basis that shows your kids that you are there for them.
 And if your kids don’t notice it?
 Well, WE notice it, and odds are, the other people in your life do, too.

 So keep on keeping on, Mama.
+Stop wondering how to be a better mom, and start embracing the kind of mom you already are.
 You are doing an AMAZING job.
 Here are ten ways that you are probably rocking this #momlife without even knowing it.

 1. You Meet Their Basic Needs

 We got so many submissions about the ways moms take care of their littles.
 One Mama was unable to breastfeed, but continued to pump every three hours– everywhere from Target to amusement parks- to give her baby what she felt was best.

 Some are expert cooks (Darlene told us about a mother who bakes from scratch every day- fancy things like homemade sourdough and scrumptious muffins), and some are keeping up a steady supply of goldfish crackers.

 There are mamas who meal plan and mamas who go to the extra expense of buying pre-prepped food so their kids can have a quick dinner after everyone gets home from work and school.
 No matter what your kids are eating on the day to day, you are keeping them fed.
 And that counts for a LOT.

 2. You Set a Good Example